srijatalahiri/srijatalahiri.github.io/_pages/about.md

 ---

-_I am a 2nd year Ph.D. student working in the field of theoretical Condensed Matter Physics under the supervision of [Prof. Sourabh Basu](https://www.iitg.ac.in/physics/fac/saurabh/) at the Indian Institute of Technology, Guwahati.
+_I am a 2nd year Ph.D. student working in the field of theoretical Condensed Matter Physics under the supervision of [Prof. Saurabh Basu](https://www.iitg.ac.in/physics/fac/saurabh/) at the Indian Institute of Technology, Guwahati.
 I joined Prof. Basu's group in the fall of 2021 and since then I have been engaged in studying fascinating properties of higher order topological insulators.
 I have been awarded the prestigious Prime Minister's Research Fellowship in the year 2022 through the lateral entry channel._

 **My work**